 After my recent disappointment with the Olympus 60mm f/2.8 macro (read here), and my ongoing ups and downs with the Olympus OMD EM5, I have been looking to be convinced by Olympus.
 I hear so much about Oly’s stellar reputation, but I’d not personally felt those plaudits justified through my experiences with the few Olympus products I’ve owned (hopefully the fanboys will be kind to me here).
 In comes the M. Zuiko 75mm f/1.8 lens.
-A solid, sharp, 150mm EFOV lens with quite a reputation of its own, even being less than a year old has come onto the scene.
+A solid, sharp, 150mm EFOV lens with quite a reputation of its own has come onto the scene.
 After returning the 60mm macro, I wanted to make sure that the investment in the 75mm lens would be worth it to me…

 Let’s get the weirdness out of the way.
-Yes, the silver metal is an odd choice (especially knowing they’ll likely offer a black model at a higher price…no thanks) and yes, $900 for a 75mm f/1.8 lens is much too high if looking purely at other comparable lenses being manufactured for full frame systems, as I’d feel $600 would be a more realistic price which would still be about 150% of comparable full frame 85mm f/1.8 optic price points.
+Yes, the silver metal is an odd choice (especially knowing they’ll likely offer a black model at a higher price (Yep HERE,…no thanks) and yes, $900 for a 75mm f/1.8 lens is much too high if looking purely at other comparable lenses being manufactured for full frame systems, as I’d feel $600 would be a more realistic price which would still be about 150% of comparable full frame, non weather sealed, metal 85mm f/1.8 lens, price points.
 Ignoring these wide spread grumblings, has the micro 4/3 system found itself a mid range tele portrait juggernaut?
 I think so.
 In true Olympus fashion, we’re charged a premium and completely left wanting for accessories that other lens manufacturers tend to include, especially for lenses at this price point (uh uhmmm, lens hood).
 But, those gripes aside, I must admit, this is a beautiful optical tool.
 While the 150mm equivalent fov resides in mid tele no-mans land being traditionally too long for the go to head shot, mid tele focal lengths, and too short for most of the responsibilities usually doled out to the longer range telephoto lenses, you will have to ignore your preconceptions of focal length when looking to this lens.
-In this way, it is unique, and offers something different than the 85mm to 135mm “portrait” range giving users a different choice.
+If you are familiar with or enjoy shooting a 135mm lens on an 3:2 format sensor, the angle of view is near identical if you were to crop into the full frame of a 135mm lens’ in a 4:3 format.
+In this way, it is fairly unique, and offers something a little different than the 85mm to 135mm “portrait” range giving users a different choice.
 A choice, I’m happy to say, that I made. (*** UPDATE *** read the new article pitting the Oly 75mm vs the Canon 135mm L HERE)

 I will say, this lens, like the 60mm macro (although not nearly as bad), has some trouble focusing in low light on the OMD EM5.
 I chalk this up as much to the CDAF as I do to any flaws with these lenses, but when even my Lumix 14mm f/2.5 or the PL25mm f/1.4 both have noticeably fewer problems focusing under the same conditions, on the same Olympus body (and for those pointing out the focal length differences, my EF 135L lens is much faster in low light), I have to assume that the Oly lenses just aren’t as good at focusing in lower light for whatever reason.
 I have no scientific evidence, but I feel there’s a noticeable difference (especially with the 60mm macro in lower light).
 This shouldn’t be a breaking point because while challenged in certain circumstances, the 75/1.8 does well, and certainly better than the 60mm macro in less than good light.